Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 And you know what?

-I thought, I bet you he's right, and I bought myself some Lay's.
+I thought, I bet you he's right.

-Yeah, and you didn't eat just one.
+And you didn't eat just one.

-Yeah, just one bag, one pallet.
+Yeah, just one bag, one palate.

-So it's interesting that almost any dietary approach that limits food options to some degree will tend to be more successful than what the government is telling us to do, but yet then the government dieticians tell us that we have orthorexia or eating disorders by limiting certain types of food.
+So it's interesting that almost any dietary approach that limits food options to some degree will tend to be more successful than what the government is telling us to do.

-Let me ask you this, not to get political, but it is a political show.
+Not to get political, but it is a political show.

-They seem to consistently want to get more and more involved.
+Why does the government seem to consistently want to get more and more involved?

 I mean, even, listen, I don't believe that the government is necessarily inherently bad or inherently altruistic, right?